kimbjerge/MCC24-trap/README.md

 ### Getting started ###

-1. Install the environment requirements condaInstall.sh (Linux)
+1. Install the environment requirements condaInstall.sh (Linux with Anaconda)

    If running on Raspberry Pi 4 or 5 use the raspberryInstall.sh script.